ucsb-cs24/w23/_lab/lab00.md

 * add your partner on Gradescope when submitting your work EACH TIME you submit your file(s).
 After uploading your file(s) on Gradescope, there is a “Group Members” link at the bottom (or “Add Group Member” under “Groups”) where you can select the partner you are working with.
 Whoever uploaded the submission must make sure your partner is part of your Group.
 Click on “Group Members” -> “Add Member” and select your partner from the list.
 * write both your and your partner's names and PERM numbers on each file submitted to Gradescope.

-## Fill out the partner assignment form for lab01

-Please fill out [this partner assignment form](https://forms.gle/mG63Ja34CTZWjzZT9) before you begin working on lab01.

-* If you already have a partner, then please fill out this form now.
-* If you don't have a partner, and you want to be assigned one, then please fill out this form now.
-The TAs will assign you a partner based on some info about yourself.
-* If you don't have a partner, and you want to search for one, then please use the dedicated Piazza thread called [Search for Teammates](https://piazza.com/class/l142oiw36ef1gh?cid=5) (this will help us avoid clutter on Piazza).
-After you find a partner, fill out this form.